openebs-archive/cstor-operators/docs/api-references/apis.md

 </td>
 <td>
 <p>NodeSelector is the labels that will be used to select
-a node for target pod scheduleing
+a node for target pod scheduling
 Required field</p>
 </td>
 </tr>